Anchal6890/Python_Mini_Project/README.md

 ### 🧠 What I Learned:
 - How to create a menu-driven CLI app using loops and conditions
 - How to use Python functions to keep code modular and reusable
-- How to implement basic CRUDoperations:
+- How to implement basic CRUD operations:
+- Create(add contacts)
+- Read(view/search contacts)
+- Update(modify existing contact)
--
+- Delete(remove contact)

+### 📒 3.
+File Organizer Script
+📄 Description: